VannVatthana/vnorngSite/content/posts/classhomework3.md

 AMAZE is a multi-finger continuous zoom-based technique for selecting small and distant objects in dense virtual environments.
 It combines a pinch gesture with pointing to provide accurate and efficient object selection.

 The AMAZE technique typically involves the following steps:

-The user performs a pinch gesture with their fingers to zoom in on the virtual environment.
+1. The user performs a pinch gesture with their fingers to zoom in on the  virtual environment.
-As the user zooms in, the hit area of the pointer increases, allowing the user to select distant and small objects more easily.
+2. As the user zooms in, the hit area of the pointer increases, allowing the user to select distant and small objects more easily.<br>
-Once the user has zoomed in enough to bring the target object within their reach, they can use a pointing gesture to select the object.
+3. Once the user has zoomed in enough to bring the target object within their reach, they can use a pointing gesture to select the object.

 - **Reach:** Short-medium \\
 AMAZE user needs to be relatively close to the object they want to select, but not as close as with a purely pointing-based technique.
 This is because the pinch gesture allows the user to bring the object closer without having to physically move their hand.